-The person presiding at a meeting of the council has, in the event of an equality 112 of votes, a second or casting vote.
+11.2 The person presiding at a meeting of the council has, in the event of an equality of votes, a second or casting vote.

-- Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - A motion at a meeting of the board of a joint organisation is taken to be lost in the event of an equality of votes.
+- 11.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - 11.4 Omitted